svennoreillie/soc-core/README.md

 The project is setup to be a live session, meaning changes made in code will automatically trigger a refresh in the browser.

 ### Guidelines
-The project contains all of its source files int the src folder split into seperate folders based on the type of file.
+The project contains all of its source files int the src folder split into separate folders based on the type of file.

 #### Sass files
 Sass files belong in the stylesheets folder.
 Keep these clean as this is the core of the project.
 We opted to work with a soc.scss file importing all the partial files which are divided based on the feature or element they style.